TG721/Quantori_JS_Homeworks/README.md

 # Quantori_JS_Homework1

-The lecture 1 homework for Quantori JavaScript course.
+The homeworks for Quantori JavaScript course.

 ## Screenshot